 The pull and expectation to know the way forward is strong for some of us here in America.
 We are, after all, an outcome-driven culture.
-We not only want to know what to expect in the end but we also want to be able to foresee every step of the way there.
+(And doubly so if you are an executive.)
+We not only want to know what to expect in the end (the probable) but we also want to be able to foresee every step of the way there.
 (And perhaps this is not unique to America, but is a predominately Western mindset?)
 The question is, “How is this obsession with KNOWING affecting our daily lives, our happiness, our experience of the present, and our relationships with ourselves and others?”
 And if the answer comes back that’s not where we want to be, then what changes can we make?

 While I agree that “being comfortable with uncertainty” is an ideal space, I’m not sure Western philosophy really tells us how to get there.
 Or what to do.
 Maybe responding to it is perhaps the best we can do at times.
 It’s one thing to say “Be comfortable,” but without the steps outlined, there is no making it a reality.
 Also, the steps might be highly individualized.

 Some of the advice from the sources might be helpful, but quite general:

 - “surrender to the natural order of events by leaning in to our fears and insecurities.”
 (Fahkry)